mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 arbitrary numbers of group operation messages to the Delivery Service or the MLS clients.

-> **RECOMMENDATION:** Use credentials uncorrelated with specific users to help
+> **RECOMMENDATION:** Use credentials uncorrellated with specific users to help
-> prevent DoS attacks, in a privacy-preserving manner.
+> prevent DoS attacks, in a privacy preserving manner.
 Note that the privacy of
 > these mechanisms has to be adjusted in accordance with the privacy expected
 > from secure transport links.
 (See more discussion in the next section.)